 Important note regarding website content.

 All content on the website contains general educational information about medical conditions and treatments.
 The Content on this website should not be considered medical advice and is not intended as medical advice.
 You agree not to hold us liable for any damages arising from or relating to your reliance on any of the medical information provided on this website.
 Additionally, you agree not to repeat the medical information that you read on this website to a third party, as that third party may not have read this disclaimer and understood the caveats involved in receiving the information.

-- Do you treat Children?
+- Do you accept insurance?

 - Why are you cheaper than the lab or my doctor?